owncloud/web/docs/theming/_index.md

 ```

 ### App Banner
-To configure the app banner shown on mobile devices, you can use the following settings:
+To configure the app banner shown on mobile devices, you can use the following settings (without these the app banner is disabled per default):

 ```json
 {